 I love making scrap fabric twine, which can be used to make jewellery, bowls, placemats and lots of other things.
 Or you could just use it to tie around your gifts when wrapping.

 Scrap Fabric Wreath

 A scrap fabric wreath is a brilliant door adornment that can cost pennies to make.
+And it is one of those brilliant zero waste crafts for kids.
 Use old scraps to make this easy wreath that can be adapted all year round, for Christmas, Halloween or Easter.
 See my tutorial.